LuaLS/LLS-Addons/.github/PULL_REQUEST_TEMPLATE/newAddon.md

 # Summary
-This pull request adds a new plugin 🎉
+This pull request adds _

 Included are definition files, a plugin, and some setting customizations.